DylanCope/dylancope.github.io/_posts/2024-10-23-learning-to-communicate-with-strangers.md

 The full paper can be found [here]([https://sites.google.com/view/emecom2020/accepted-papers](https://ebooks.iospress.nl/volumearticle/70013?_gl=1*shk0we*_up*MQ..*_ga*MTEwNTYwMzk2LjE3Mjk2NDUwNDk.*_ga_6N3Q0141SM*MTcyOTY0NTA0OC4xLjEuMTcyOTY0NTA1Ni4wLjAuMA..)) alongside the other accepted papers at the workshop, and the source code for the project can be found on [this Github repository](https://github.com/DylanCope/zero-shot-comm).
 Citation information can be found at the bottom of this page.

-Additionally, you can watch a short talk I gave on this work in December 2020:
+Additionally, you can watch a short talk I gave on this work:

 <p align="center">
 <iframe width="640px" height="360px" src="https://www.youtube-nocookie.com/embed/51mwI0o6EOU" display="block" margin-left="auto" margin-right="auto" class="center"></iframe>